joedougherty/writing/the_generator_that_could_not_be.rst

             digit_place += 1

-"Wh-what _is_ this?"
+"Wh-what *is* this?"

-`mirror_digit` takes a digit [0-9] and returns the provided digit plus 2.
+:code:`mirror_digit` takes a digit [0-9] and returns the provided digit plus 2.
 If the given digit + 2 would result in a two-digit number, it just wraps back around to 0.
 This function allows us to create a sequence of numbers we haven't seen yet.

-For example, if you composed `mirror_digit` with one of the reals generators (such as `alternating_sequence()`), you would get a new number that would differ from the original number by *every single digit*.
+For example, if you composed :code:`mirror_digit` with one of the reals generators (such as :code:`alternating_sequence()`), you would get a new number that would differ from the original number by **every single digit**.

-We can exploit this to *guarantee* we can generate a previously ungenerated real.
+We can exploit this to generate a previously ungenerated real.

 We create a sequence where we generate: